nicolo-ribaudo/babel-compat-loader/README.md

 # babel-compat-loader

-> A node loader to `import` modules compiled by Babel a if they were native ESM.
+> A node loader to `import` modules compiled by Babel as if they were native ESM.

 ## Installation